yzeng05/ES4-FinalProject/README.md

-To compile the VGA part, use vga_top.sv and vga_drum.pcf
+To run the VGA part, use vga_top.sv and vga_drum.pcf